 In a hybrid or remote-first context, clarity and empathy in written communication will be critical, because written documents will become a vital source of knowledge-sharing and information.

-Our suggestion: Clear, empathetic written communication will be a key component of an organization’s success in the hybrid or remote-first working models.
-Organizations should turn their attention to providing a best-practice tone of voice guide that models to employees how they can communicate effectively, empathetically and respectfully, both in one-to-one messages and in a public forum.
+Our suggestion: Clear, empathetic written communication will be a key component of an organisation’s success in the hybrid or remote-first working models.
+Organisations should turn their attention to providing a best-practice tone of voice guide that models to employees how they can communicate effectively, empathetically and respectfully, both in one-to-one messages and in a public forum.

 4. Different messages require different formats